ipcamit/TorchML-dev/README.md

 1. `n` GPU per `m` MPI ranks with `m != n`
 2. `n` GPU per `n` MPI ranks, but ranks per node not equal to 1

 In short, you need either you need all MPI ranks on same node, with single GPU, or you need 1 rank per node for `n` GPU spread across `n` nodes.

 ---

+### Optional Build options
+By default, the model driver tries to take a "maximal" approach to the dependencies, and tries to build all the required dependencies and features.
+However, you can disable some features by setting the following environment variables:
+1. `KIM_MODEL_MPI_AWARE` - If set to `yes` (*case-sensitive*) during driver installation, the model driver will be built with MPI support, where `n` GPU devices are used for `n` ranks on single node (more details below).
+2. `KIM_MODEL_DISBALE_GRAPH` - If this environment variable is defined (irrespective of value), the model driver will be built without graph support.
+This means during build time it will not try to find and link against `libtorchscatter` and `libtorchsparse` libraries.
+3. If the model driver does not detect `libdescriptor` library installed on the system, or no `LIBDESCRIPTOR_ROOT` environment variable is defined, the model driver will be built without the descriptor support.
+This is achieved by not passing `-DLIB_DESC` flag at compile time.
+Other than `LIBDESCRIPTOR_ROOT` environment variable, the build script looks for the `libdescriptor` in `/usr/local/lib` directory.

 ### _Note: only applicable to `just-graph-nn` branch_
 _Having multiple GPU per MPI rank is not supported yet and will waste resources by only using 1 GPU of the available pool.
 Better utilization would be to launch `n` MPI ranks per `n` GPU on the same node.
 For using `n` GPU with `n` ranks on same node, you need to build an MPI aware version of TorchMLModelDriver.
 This can be done by setting environment variable `KIM_MODEL_MPI_AWARE` to `yes` (i.e. `export KIM_MODEL_MPI_AWARE=yes`).
-This would force CMake to look for MPI libraries and fail if it does not find it and pass `-DYESMPI` flag to the underlying compiler, which would accordingly compile appropriate routine.
+This would force CMake to look for MPI libraries and fail if it does not find it and pass `-DUSE_MPI` flag to the underlying compiler, which would accordingly compile appropriate routine.
 Then during runtime, model driver will now use `n` devices for `n` ranks if `KIM_MODEL_MPI_AWARE` is set to `yes` at run time else revert to usual behavior if `KIM_MODEL_MPI_AWARE` is set to any other value, or undefined at run time._